 5/ Searching for Somewhere Safer

 Tortoises will climb to escape dangerous areas, such as flooded spaces.
-If your tortoise feels unsafe in its enclosure, it may try to find a new place to live by climbing out.
+If the tortoise feels unsafe in its enclosure, it may try to find a new place to live by climbing out.

-This doesn’t mean that your tortoise dislikes its home.
-However, if the tortoise appears stressed and spends a lot of time hiding, it indicates that it’s feeling unsettled.
+This doesn’t mean that the tortoise dislikes its home.
+However, if the tortoise appears stressed and spends a lot of time hiding, it indicates that it’s unsettled.

 6/ Seeing Through a Glass Wall